The King's Daughter—Spheres of Influence

 The woman in the above narrative was obviously searching for her life, identity, and esteem via relationships.

 Some of us have to wait for a series of circumstances to come and prove to us that we are all the things we want to believe about ourselves.
-We believe that contentment will come when our problems are solved.
-Our loving heavenly Father is inviting us into a fellowship with Himself that provides perfect peace, contentment, and joy whether or not our husbands ever live up to our expectations of them, whether or not the people around us are treating is one way or the other.
+We think that contentment will come when our problems are solved.
+Our loving heavenly Father is inviting us into a fellowship with Himself.
+This fellowship with Him provides perfect peace, contentment, and joy, whether our husbands ever live up to our expectations of them, whether or not the people around us are treating is one way or the other.